RunningTalus/week07_lingo/README.md

 12) After completing 3 quizzes (successfully or unsuccessfully) allow the user to take the following different types of quizzes:

-	A) Random - Default quiz type.
+12A) Random - Default quiz type.
-	B) Hardest - The 10 words they have gotten wrong the most.
+12B) Hardest - The 10 words they have gotten wrong the most.
-	C) Least Practiced - The 10 words they have practiced the least.
+12C) Least Practiced - The 10 words they have practiced the least.
-	D) Most Recent - The most recent 10 words they were tested on.
+12D) Most Recent - The most recent 10 words they were tested on.

 Progress

 1) All of the results from the user's quizzes should be saved to a Mongo database.
 Allow the user to view their overall results on the Progress page.
 Include the following pieces of information:

-	A) Total number of quizzes taken
+1A) Total number of quizzes taken

-	B) Number of quizzes passed
+1B) Number of quizzes passed

-	C) Number of quizzes failed
+1C) Number of quizzes failed

-	D) % quizzes passed
+1D) % quizzes passed

-	E) Total number of words translated
+1E) Total number of words translated

-	F) Number of words correctly translated
+1F) Number of words correctly translated

-	G) Number of words incorrectly translated
+1G) Number of words incorrectly translated

-	H) % words translated correctly
+1H) % words translated correctly

-	I) Best 10 words
+1I) Best 10 words

-	J) Worst 10 words
+1J) Worst 10 words

 2) Allow the user to reset all their data.